Senate approves bill to avert national default, sending it to Biden’s desk

 Those assurances paved the way for colleagues to vote on 11 amendments to the bill and then final passage.

-All of the amendments failed as Schumer warned that any changes to the legislation would require it to be sent back to the House and put the nation perilously close to default.
+All of the amendments failed; Schumer warned that any changes to the legislation would require it to be sent back to the House and put the nation perilously close to default.

-Kaine, the only Democrat to offer an amendment to the bill, failed to strip language from the deal to expedite the completion of the Mountain Valley Pipeline through his home state.
+Kaine, the only Democrat to offer an amendment to the bill, failed in his attempt to strip language from the deal to expedite the completion of the Mountain Valley Pipeline through his home state.

-Though Schumer and McConnell were able to quell the revolt from Republican defense hawks, it’s uncertain whether they’ll be able to deliver on their promise to get all 12 appropriations bills passed by Christmas or a supplemental spending package to Biden’s desk if necessary.
+Though Schumer and McConnell were able to quell the revolt from Republican defense hawks, it’s uncertain whether they’ll be able to deliver on their promise to get all 12 appropriations bills passed by Christmas or, if necessary, a supplemental spending package to Biden’s desk.

 Senate Republican Whip John Thune (S.D.) said McCarthy didn’t sign off on the agreement between Senate leaders and defense-minded GOP senators.